PylenVance/Simple-AI-QuestionBot/README.md

 # Simple-AI-QuestionBot
 Ask this bot a question and it will generate a response using ChatGPT's API response

+What does this come with?
+- [x] Check if input is a valid question
+- [ ] Ready for discord bot use
+- [ ] Can handle in depth questions

 YOU NEED A VALID OPEN AI API KEY TO USE THIS.